tarosky/cookie-tasting/README.md

 You can use Global Object `CookieTasting` for utility.

 - `CookieTasting.userName()` Returns user name.
-If not logged in, returns 'Geust'.
+If not logged in, returns 'Guest'.
 - `CookieTasting.lastUpdated()` Returns timestamp of last log in check.
 If this equals 0, it means that user is anonymous.

 Besides that, this plugin checks periodically log-in status.